JaLin794/iot_smart_leak_detector/README.md

 5. Once connected, it will start publishing sensor data every 5 seconds
 6. Monitor the serial output for connection status and published data

 Note: If previously connected, the ESP32 will automatically connect to wifi.
 Upon 5 failed attempts, the ESP32 will need to be re-provisioned.

+GPIO35 is used for this project.

 ## Dependencies